ChrisWhealy/DistributedSystemNotes/Lecture 4.md

 | Anti-symmetry | For all `a` and `b` in `S`,<br>if `a ≤ b` and `b ≤ a`, then `a = b` | `∀ a, b ∈ S: a ≤ b, b ≤ a => a = b`
 | Transitivity  | For all `a`, `b` and `c` in `S`,<br>if `a ≤ b` and `b ≤ c`, then `a ≤ c` | `∀ a, b, c ∈ S: a ≤ b, b ≤ c => a ≤ c`

-But for the *"happens before"* relation, the property of reflexivity simply makes no sense, since an event cannot happen before itself.
+The set of all events in a system can be ordered by the *"happens before"* partial order; however, in the case of events, not all of the three properties described above are applicable.
+It is impossible to apply the reflexivity property simply because it makes no sense to say that an event *happened before itself*.

 ### Accurate Terminology

 Don't get hung up on thinking that you must always state that the "happens before" relation is an irreflexive partial order.
 It’s fine just to call it a "partial order".

 ## What's an Example of a True Partial Order?

 Set inclusion (or set containment).
-This is defined as the set of all subsets of any given set
+This is defined as the set of all subsets of any given set.

-So, if we have a set `{a, b, c}`, then the containment set `S` contains the following 8 elements; each of which is one of the possible subsets of `{a, b, c}` (Don't forget to include the empty set!):
+So, if we have a set `{a, b, c}`, then the containment set `S` contains the following 8 elements; each of which is one of the possible subsets of `{a, b, c}` (Don't forget to include both the empty set and the entire set!):

 ```
 { {}